 Cornell Graduate and Professional Student Veterans

-The Graduate School thanks you for your service, leadership, and dedication, which will enrich our Cornell community during your time at Cornell.
-Here you will find a supportive community that includes other veterans among our faculty, staff, and your graduate and professional student peers.
-We want you to find the intellectual, academic, social, and financial resources you need to be successful in your graduate experience at Cornell.
+The Graduate School thanks you for your service, leadership, and dedication, which will enrich our community.
+We hope the below informaiton will help you find the intellectual, academic, social, and financial resources you need to be successful in your graduate experience at Cornell.
 Please contact Associate Dean for Academic and Student Affairs Jan Allen if you have questions or need information.

-Biweekly Veterans Happy Hour sponsored by the Johnson College of Business and held in the Big Red Barn.
-The next happy hour (with pizza and beer) is Monday, November 13, 2017, from 5:00 to 7:00pm.
+The Johnson College of Business sponsors a biweekly Veterans Happy Hour in the Big Red Barn (with pizza and beer) on Mondays from 5:00 to 7:00pm.

 Full or part-time Cornell graduate and professional students who are active duty or reserve personnel, veterans, or, in some cases, the child or spouse of a veteran are eligible for Veteran Education Benefits.
 Questions about your certification or other matters can be directed to Cornell’s VA Representative at email@example.com or (607) 255-4232.